Landgate/Unearthed/README.md

 The data are available to inspect and query in the [SLIP Resources map viewer](https://mapsengine.google.com/09372590152434720789-11493353092997567468-4/mapview/?authuser=0).

 ### layers.json
-This JSON dump contains the list of layers in the map service, along with their layerIds, layerKeys, datasourceIds, URIs for their datasources, and some additional useful metadata.
+The JSON file in this repo contains the list of layers in the map service, along with their layerIds, layerKeys, datasourceIds, URIs for their datasources, and some additional useful metadata.
 We'll explain how you can use these in a bit.

 ```javascript
 {